Power Up the Design and Ensure Robust Finance Transformation

 The design sequence we introduced together with the Baseline Assessment is an overarching design principle that we, at Loughridge Transformations, advocate strongly.

-With the scope of processes already agreed upon, the work to define the process steps begins.
+Once the scope of processes is agreed upon, the work to define the process steps can begin.
 At this stage in the design, at least the Operational Process Description, commonly known as Level 5, should be targeted.
 In addition, Depending on the organisation’s process maturity, Level 7 Work Instructions may be in scope.

 We will use a real-life example for the remaining Design and Prepare for Delivery steps.
 The StageGates beyond Design will be part of the next post.